cvonfeldt/microsoft-sentinel-investigations/SOAR-Playbook-OktaMFA-Response-Pt1/README.md

 ## Step Breakdown

 **Parse JSON 1 - Entity Extraction**
 Extracts the source IP address from the incident's entity list using the Sentinel incident trigger's Entities output.
-The schema is defined to look for objects with `Type: "ip"` and pull the `Address` field.
+The schema is defined to look for objects with Type: "ip" and pull the Address field.
 This feeds the IP directly into the VirusTotal API call without requiring any manual lookup.

 Note: this step requires the triggering incident to have IP entities attached.
-The Okta MFA detection rule produces these via the `SrcIpAddr` field, so when wired to that rule this step will always have data to work with.
+The Okta MFA detection rule produces these via the "SrcIpAddr" field, so when wired to that rule this step will always have data to work with.

 **HTTP - VirusTotal API Call**
 Makes a GET request to the VirusTotal v3 IP address endpoint, authenticated via the x-apikey header.
 Returns a full JSON response containing reputation scores, analysis results from 90+ security vendors, WHOIS data, and AS ownership information.